 Through our leadership development work, Catalyst Miami has helped hundreds of adults and youth find their voices through public policy training and practice.
 We’ve also created leadership pipelines, connecting community members with opportunities to speak out, whether at commission meetings or by serving on municipal boards.

 Now we’re tailoring our civic leadership programming to community-identified priorities and delivering it via neighborhood-based efforts in five communities—Homestead/South Dade, Overtown, Northeast Corridor, Miami Gardens, and Hialeah.
 The goal is to create resident-informed, resident-led resilience strategies that include a community-driven policy agenda.

 The Enable Project is a Catalyst-led coalition that trains nonprofits about inclusion of people with disabilities in their organizations and movements.
 The goals of this collaborative project are three-fold:

 Every year, we organize a three-day trip to Tallahassee, during which a delegation of community members, partners, and staff members meet with elected officials to discuss the issues of greatest concern to the communities we work with.
-Participants of Catalyst to the Capital (C2C) attend training, meet with legislators, and hold a press conference.
+Participants of Catalyst to the Capital (C2C) receive training, meet with legislators, and advocate for their communities.